Friends-of-Monika/mas-selfharm/README.md

 as well as to raise awareness and provide some insights for people who are willing to learn more about this phenomenon in particular.

-**However**, original authors, contributors and repository maintainers do not condone self-harm, suicide or any other (self-)destructive behavior **nor provide the ideal professional psychological help**.
+**However**, original authors, contributors, and repository maintainers do not condone self-harm, suicide, or any other (self-)destructive behavior **nor provide the ideal professional psychological help**.

-If you're currently experiencing a need in psychological/psychiatric help, **please consider getting professional help from people working with this sort of issues specifically** as this mod is **not intended as a medical, psychological or any other sort of professional advice**; its only purpose is to bring awareness about self-harm or verbally support people
+If you're currently experiencing a need for psychological/psychiatric help, **Please consider getting professional help from people working with this sort of issues specifically** as this mod is **not intended as a medical, psychological or any other sort of professional advice**; its only purpose is to bring awareness about self-harm or verbally support people